Larger Scale Offers Better Security in the Nakamoto-style Blockchain: Dynamic - Model

 where: \begin{itemize} \item $n$ is the number of blockchain nodes. \item $\beta = \frac{\lambda_a}{\lambda}$ is the adversary power ratio. \item $c$ is a network topology constant. \end{itemize} \end{definition}

 Definition \ref{Definition4} indicates that the communication delay among adversary nodes follows the same diameter properties of Random Geometric Graphs as honest nodes.
-Combining the above delays, the total adversary delay window $\Delta_{\text{total}}$ is:
+Combining the above delays, the adversary total delay window $\Delta_{\text{total}}$ is:

-The total adversary delay window captures the combined delay in the adversary receiving honest blocks and internal synchronization, with its dynamic characteristics determined by the network scale $n$, adversary power $\beta$, and system parameters $k$ and $c$.
+The adversary total delay window captures the combined delay in the adversary receiving honest blocks and internal synchronization, with its dynamic characteristics determined by the network scale $n$, adversary power $\beta$, and system parameters $k$ and $c$.

-\textbf{Adversary Corruption Model.} In practical blockchain systems, the adversary's power resources and cost investment do not increase with network scale.
-This can be characterized as the adversary's ability to corrupt validator nodes.
-The events of adversary corrupting validator nodes are independent, and as the number of validator nodes $n_{\text{val}}$ increases, the power share of a single node decreases, requiring the adversary to control more nodes to achieve the same power ratio.
-We provide a formal definition of the dynamic corruption model: